jengalas/thegourmetmoose/_posts/2016-06-08-smores-cups.md

 tags:
   - dessert
   - American
+excerpt: "A note on the butter: the original recipe calls for 6 tablespoons.
+I found this to be too much.
+I use between 4 and 5 tablespoons.
+You want enough so that all of the crumbs are moistened and will hold together, but are not greasy.
+A note on chocolate dipping: I found that I got much better results spooning the melted chocolate onto the top."
 header:
   teaser:
 ---

-*A note on the butter: the original recipe calls for 6 tablespoons.
-I found this to be too much.
-I use between 4 and 5 tablespoons.
-You want enough so that all of the crumbs are moistened and will hold together, but are not greasy.*

-*A note on chocolate dipping: I found that I got much better results spooning the melted chocolate onto the top.*

 ## INGREDIENTS
 * 7 whole graham crackers *finely crushed; enough to make 1 cup of crumbs*